 Within 24 months of the bonds closing, Kestrel Verifiers will provide one post-issuance Update Report to the Climate Bonds Initiative.
-MMSD will also post this report voluntarily on EMMA.
+In line with the Climate Bonds Programmatic Certification scheme, Kestrel Verifiers will produce an annual report encompassing the entire MMSD Climate Bonds program including the Series 2020D Green Bonds and subsequent Climate Bonds in the program.
+MMSD will also voluntarily post these reports on EMMA.